 Read more about the HMO Restrictions campaign

-The University of Bath Students’ Union’s Top Ten is a list of ten priority issues which the Students’ Union will be working with the University on over the year.
-This doesn’t mean that the Students’ Union does not work on other issues which arise throughout the year, but instead gives the Students’ Union a clearly defined set of priorities and goals at the beginning of the year to be working towards.
-The Students’ Union has been nationally recognised for its Top Ten with Students’ Union Officers and staff presenting at a number of conferences.
+The SU’s Top Ten is a list of ten priority issues which The SU will be working with the University on over the year.
+This doesn’t mean that The SU doesn’t work on other issues which arise throughout the year, but instead gives us a clearly defined set of priorities and goals at the beginning of the year to be working towards.
+The SU has been nationally recognised for its Top Ten with SU Officers and staff presenting at many conferences.

 Read more about the Top Ten